ts549/ML-Research/README.md

 # ML-Research

-This repository stores all information gathered from independent machine learning research between May 2021 and August 2021.
+This repository stores all information gathered from independent machine learning research done between May 2021 and August 2021.